HackBulgaria/Programming101/week5/zoo_problem.md

 * it can grow (increase it's weight and age)
 * it can eat (consume food)
-* it can die (when it gets to the average life expectancy)
+* it can die (The close the animal gets to its life expectancy, the higher the chance of dying)

 ## Zoo class should have: